 "There's definitely a lot of misconception about what is required to measure wave height."

 The aerial surfing eye is a custom-made buoy system featuring a semi-protective outer shell.

 Although it may not withstand the brunt of a 100-foot wave, it can easily tackle Earth's most powerful sea spray.

 Henet plans to continuously improve its hardware and software applications to optimize the system for the 2022-2023 big wave season.

-To validate its accuracy, the creators of the surf-related drone will conduct controlled marine-based verification tests at a wave pool in summer 2022.
+To validate its accuracy, the creators of the surf-related drone will conduct controlled marine-based verification tests at a wave pool in the summer of 2022.